Ambareesh: Personal life

 Ambareesh (centre) with the former union minister Priya Ranjan Dasmunsi (left) and his wife Sumalatha (right).

 Ambareesh developed a friendship with actress Sumalatha after they first met at the sets of the Kannada film Aahuti in 1984.
 They grew closer during 1987 when they worked together again with New Delhi.
 After he proposed marriage to her two years later, they married on 8 December 1991.
 Their only child, Abhishek, is an actor.

 Ambareesh was noted for his friendship, mostly with his contemporaries of the 1980s and across film industries of South India.
-They included Rajinikanth, Mammootty, Mohanlal, Suhasini Maniratnam, Chiranjeevi, Venkatesh Daggubati, R. Sarathkumar, Radhika, Jayaram, Naresh, Arjun Sarja, Ramesh Aravind among others.
+They included Rajinikanth, Mohan Babu, Mammootty, Mohanlal, Suhasini Maniratnam, Chiranjeevi, Venkatesh Daggubati, R. Sarathkumar, Radhika, Jayaram, Naresh, Arjun Sarja, Ramesh Aravind among others.
 Calling themselves the "Class of the '80s", Ambareesh hosted their third reunion in 2017.
 He also maintained a close relationship with Vishnuvardhan ever since they made their debuts together in films with Naagarahaavu in 1972, till the latter's death in 2009.